tpoisot/ms_spegen_cooc/results.md

 nestedness, modularity) are higher or lower than expected by chance using the two null models.
 Our results are reported in Table 1.
-Both null models gave consistent results regarding whether the empirical networks represented a deviation from the random expectations There is also a strong tendency towards higher than expected nestedness in all types of interactions.
+Both null models gave consistent results regarding whether the empirical networks represented a deviation from the random expectations.
 Host-parasite networks are on average less modular than expected, herbivory networks are more, and there is no clear trend in pollination networks.
+There is also a strong tendency towards higher than expected nestedness in all types of interactions.

 Figure 2 presents the distributions of specificity, connectance, nestedness, and modularity in networks that are either more or less functionally